nadaalay/Customers-Segmentation-by-Kmeans/README.md

 ## File Descriptions <a name="files"></a>
 	- One notebook file `Customers_Segmentation_by_Kmeans.ipynb` which contains the code.
 	- One csv file `Mall_Customers.csv` which contains the customer dataset.

+## Installation <a name="installation"></a>
+All libraries are avilable in Anaconda distribution of Python.
+The code should run using Python versions 3.*.

 ## Results<a name="results"></a>
 There are five type of cluster which are: